pakshuang/ai-chat-survey/docs/localisation.md

 # Localisation
 This script is only meant for technical stakeholders committed to the localisation of the LLM in this project.
 It provides some assistance and groundwork for what could be done in the future for this app.
+> **Warning**
+> You are reminded that localisation is beyond the scope of this project.
+This portion only serves as a proof of concept.
 ## Motivation

 In the modern data-centric environment, companies prioritize safeguarding sensitive information while enhancing operational efficiency.
 To achieve these goals, leveraging Local Language Models (LLMs) becomes crucial.